-Nearly two million people live in Nebraska, and 18.6% of the population is currently aged 50-64.
-That means 18% of Nebraskans are the prime age to qualify for Social Security Disability Insurance (SSDI) benefits!
-However, the most recent Social Security Administration report shows just 2% received SSDI benefits in December 2020.
-Another 1.4% with mental or physical disabilities received federal Supplemental Security Income (SSI) payments each month.
+Important: We updated this article in June 2023 to make sure all info below is both current and correct.
+Nearly two million people live in Nebraska, and 18% of the population is currently aged 50-64.
+That means almost 1 in 5 are the prime age for Social Security Disability Insurance (SSDI) benefits!
+However, the most recent Social Security Administration report shows just 3% received SSDI benefits in December 2022.
+Another 2% got federal Supplemental Security Income (SSI) payments each month.
 If health problems force you to stop working for at least 12 months, then you may qualify for Nebraska disability.

 Which Federal Government Programs Provide Monthly Nebraska Disability Benefits?

 You may qualify for monthly cash payments from one of two different federal disability programs.
-The Social Security Administration (SSA) manages both programs and uses the same medical screening questions for all applicants.
+The Social Security Administration (SSA) manages both programs and uses the same medical exams for all people who apply.
 However, that’s where the similarities end.

-Both these programs offer Nebraska disability benefits to claimants that qualify:
+Both these programs offer Nebraska disability benefits to those who qualify:

 Not sure where to start?
 You can apply for both benefit programs at the same time using just one form.
 Simply check the box next to each program’s name on your application, and the SSA screens you for both.